ImageMagick/Usage-Markdown/distorts/index.md

 So to re-position the corner 'pixels' of an image you would thus need to move the image in terms of the pixels located at `0.5,0,5` and `Width-0.5,Height-0.5`.
 On the other hand to reposition the image in terms of the actual 'edges' of the image you would simply use the coordinates `0.0,0,0` and `Width,Height` .

-You just need to think about what you actually wanting to position, the center of a images 'pixels' or the 'edges' of the image.
+You just need to think about what you actually wanting to position, the center of an image's 'pixels' or the 'edges' of the image.
 Or if it actually even matters for your particular problem.

 Remember that if you want to [draw](../draw/#draw) other elements onto your distorted image, you will need to give draw positions in terms of '*Pixel Positions*'.